Column: Wonder in which prevalent drug names come from? Two ladies in Chicago, that’s wherein

 “Who decides those names in parentheses?”
 King asked.

-The frequent name, dulaglutide, is more of a tongue twister, a seeming mishmash of syllables that’s possibly impenetrable to most patients.
+The frequent name, dulaglutide, is more of a tongue twister, a seeming mishmash of syllables possibly impenetrable to most patients.

 So I tracked down Stephanie Shubat, director of the US Adopted Names program, a quasi-public branch within the American Medical Assn.
-That’s responsible for developing with the frequent names for all new drugs.
+That’s responsible for developing the frequent names for all new drugs.

 “We’re the name within the parentheses,” she advised me.